twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

 ---

-## 5. Step four: what happens onchain when you open a deal
+## 5. Step four: what happens onchain when you open a position

-Under the hood, attn does three things when a deal is opened:
+Under the hood, attn does three things when a position is opened:

 1. **Locks in a share of your future revenues** for a fixed period and/or until a target amount is repaid.
 2. **Mints claim tokens** (PT and YT) that represent: